-At the end of the employee's period(s) of pregnancy disability, or at the end of four months of pregnancy disability leave, whichever occurs first, a CFRA-eligible employee may request to take CFRA leave of up to 12 workweeks for reason of the birth of her child, if the child has been born by this date.
+At the end of the employee's period(s) of pregnancy disability, or at the end of four months of pregnancy disability leave, whichever occurs first, a CFRA-eligible employee may request to take CFRA leave of up to 12 workweeks for reason of the birth of her the employee's child, if the child has been born by this date.
 There is no requirement that either the employee or child have a serious health condition in order for the employee to take CFRA leave.
-There is also no requirement that the employee no longer be disabled by her pregnancy, childbirth or a related medical conditions before taking CFRA leave for reason of the birth of her child.
+There is also no requirement that the employee no longer be disabled by her the employee's pregnancy, childbirth or a related medical condition before taking CFRA leave for reason of the birth of her the employee's child.

-(1) Where an employee has utilized four months of pregnancy disability leave prior to the birth of her child, and her health care provider determines that a continuation of the leave is medically necessary, an employer may, but is not required to, allow an eligible employee to utilize CFRA leave prior to the birth of her child.
+(1) Where an employee has utilized four months of pregnancy disability leave prior to the birth of her_the employee's child, and her_the employee's health care provider determines that a continuation of the leave is medically necessary, an employer may, but is not required to, allow an eligible employee to utilize CFRA leave prior to the birth of her_the employee's child.
 No employer shall, however, be required to provide more CFRA leave than the amount to which the employee is otherwise entitled, but this does not excuse the employer's other obligations under the FEHA, such as the obligation to provide reasonable accommodation under the disability provisions, where applicable.